Metabyte2710/RGB/OpenRGB-Windows-Setup-and-Usage.md

 # It didn't detect my device!
 What now?

+THIS STEP IS NO LONGER REQUIRED AS OF OPENRGB 0.3!
+Please [uninstall WinUSB](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/Frequently-Asked-Questions#i-installed-the-winusb-driver-for-a-device-and-i-wish-to-uninstall-it) if it is installed.

 Most USB devices will need a special driver called WinUSB in order to work with OpenRGB.
 To install this driver you will need to use a tool called [Zadig](https://zadig.akeo.ie/).

 When you open Zadig, the window will be empty.